 But an essential mission for the sake of the culture diversity.
 Because, contrary to what the giants of the Internet claim, they dismiss acting for the “long trail”.
-Book shops and libraries do it by delivering an accessible diversity pledged by the Internet — by making it alive, by ensuring both plurality and duration in books curation.
-By passion, too.
+Bookshops and libraries fullfill this mission by delivering an accessible diversity pledged by the Internet — by making it available ensuring both plurality and duration in books curation.
+By passion for diversity and new writers voices, too.

 Lately, an advertising campaign in France compared booksellers to superheroes.
 Indeed, they are.
 Their superpower is that of taking us to the unknown unknown … It’s up to us to help them to keep on.
 By pushing the door of a bookshop—wide open on the unknown— rather than clicking comfortably seated on our sofa browsing on what we already know. ¶